 |Have fun with theory||Have fun with theory and action|

 |See work as work||Have fun with their work|

 |Set out to fix a problem||Set out to change the world|

 We were never called to be smart; we were called to be wise and childlike.

 Question: But what do you think?
-What make a great leader?
+What makes a great leader?
 Please share your thoughts in the comment section below.